-I am a fifth-year graduate student at the Institute for Astronomy at the University of Hawaii.
-My thesis with Jonathan Williams focuses on conducting large-scale, high-sensitivity surveys of protoplanetary disks at sub-mm wavelengths using the Atacama Large Millimeter Array (ALMA).
+I am a post-doctoral fellow at the Center for Integrative Planetary Sciences (CIPS) at the University of California, Berkeley.
+I recently completed my PhD at the Institute for Astronomy at the University of Hawaii.
+My thesis with Jonathan Williams focused on conducting large-scale, high-sensitivity surveys of protoplanetary disks at sub-mm wavelengths using the Atacama Large Millimeter Array (ALMA).
 I also work with Eric Gaidos on young "dipper" stars and the UV evolution of nearby M dwarfs.
 Previously, I obtained a Masters in International Science and Technology Policy from the George Washington University, where I focused on international cooperation in space science and exploration.
 In my free time, I enjoy hiking, surfing, and traveling.

-I observe young stars and their protoplanetary disks at UV to sub-m wavelengths in order to better understand planet formation and exoplanet habitability.
-My thesis focuses on conducting large-scale, high-resolution surveys of protoplanetary disks with ALMA to constrain the evolution of fundamental disk properties.
+I observe young stars and their protoplanetary disks at UV to sub-mm wavelengths in order to better understand planet formation and exoplanet habitability.
+My thesis focused on conducting large-scale, high-resolution surveys of protoplanetary disks with ALMA to constrain the evolution of fundamental disk properties.
 Click the link below to find out more.
 A list of my astronomy-related publications can also be found here.

 Space Science Policy